BASS Social Anthropology & Sociology / Overview

 - Typical International Baccalaureate offer

-34 points overall.
+32 points overall.
 6,5,5 at Higher Level.
-No lower than 5 in any subject
+No lower than 5 in English and Mathematics.

 - Number of places/applicants

 - In 2015 there were approximately 880 applications for 131 places on the BA Social Sciences course.